mindspore-lab/mindocr/docs/en/inference/inference_thirdparty_quickstart.md

 ```

 ### 3. Third-Party Model Inference Methods
+For ppocrv4, we provide [Quick Convertion Tool](#35-quick-convertion-tool) for converting Paddle model to MindIR model.
 #### 3.1 Text Detection

 Let's take `ch_pp_det_OCRv4` in [Third-Party Model Support List](#11-text-detection) as an example to introduce the inference method: